SCAD CAPP FAQ

 To enroll in the four-week CAPP program, you will need to do the following:

-When is it too late to apply?
+When is the deadline to apply?

-The deadline to apply for the CAPP program is Monday, July 1.
+The deadline to apply for the CAPP program is Monday, June 26, 2017.
 The online application, housing form and the program fee are due by this date.

 I have filled out my enrollment request form and received confirmation that I am registered for CAPP.
 How do I pay?

 - MySCAD online secure payment in U.S. dollars with an electronic check, or a credit or debit card.
 Accepted credit cards include Visa, MasterCard, Discover and American Express.
 A convenience fee of 2.75 percent or US$3, whichever is greater, is applied to credit and debit card transactions.
 Make a payment via MySCAD by clicking on the My Info tab and clicking on "Make a Payment – US$"

 Wire transfer: You may directly transfer funds in U.S. dollars to the university's bank by wire transfer.
 The originating bank must indicate the student's name and SCAD ID on the transfer; the originating party is responsible for all transfer fees.
 Allow five to seven business days for SCAD to receive notice of the transfer.
 Send wire transfers to: